jmscslgroup/catvehicle/README.md

-# About
+# Cognitive and Autonomous Test Vehicle (CAT Vehicle) Testbed
-The catvehicle ROS package houses files that utilize the Gazebo simulator, and additional interfaces to the physical CAT Vehicle Testbed.
+The CAT Vehicle is a ROS based simulator to facilitate the development of autonomous vehicle applications.
+This repository houses the files that utilize the Gazebo simulator, and additional interfaces to the physical CAT Vehicle Testbed available at the University of Arizona - Department of Electrical and Computer Engineering.

 # Dependencies
 * ROS